Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

 Train Epoch-level Operations
 ============================

-In the case that you need to make use of all the outputs from each :meth:`~lightning.pytorch.LightningModule.training_step`, override the :meth:`~lightning.pytorch.LightningModule.on_train_epoch_end` method.
+In the case that you need to make use of all the outputs from each :meth:`~lightning_pytorch.LightningModule.training_step`, override the :meth:`~lightning_pytorch.LightningModule.on_train_epoch_end` method.

 .. code-block:: python